Left to right: Murderface, Skwisgaar, Nathan, Pickles, Toki.

 Periphery Demographic: In-universe, children everywhere are becoming avid fans of Dethklok's music because of Toki.

-The Pete Best: Magnus Hammersmith, Dethklok's original rhythm guitarist, was eventually kicked out of the band for being violent and abusive.
+The Pete Best: In-Universe; Magnus Hammersmith, Dethklok's original rhythm guitarist, was kicked out of the band early on for being violent and abusive.
 Toki Wartooth now holds his place in the line-up.

 Portmanteau Couple Name: In-Universe.
 During the time Nathan dated Rebecca Nightrod, the media referred to them as 'Natebecca' or 'Rebasplosion'.